 As a guinea pig owner, you’re probably wondering whether you should get a male or female guinea pig.

 Which guinea pig gender is better?
 Male guinea pigs are a little less shy, physically larger, and somewhat more trainable while female guinea pigs are cleaner, less aggressive and they are not noisy.
 Still, these differences are negligible and hard to take into consideration as every guinea pig has a different personality.

 In the following sections, we will try to give you a more in-depth answer regarding which guinea pig gender is better and hopefully, you are going to have the answer you were looking for.

 Keep in mind that it is incredibly hard to give you a direct answer to this question and that you will have to decide on the answer on your own after we have given you all the necessary information.
 Let’s begin!

 The General Characteristics of Guinea Pigs

+Let’s figure out what makes guinea pigs amazing pets in the first place.
 There are quite a lot of various guinea pig breeds.
-But no matter which one you are going to choose – all of them share some basic traits.
+But no matter which one you are going to choose, all of them share some basic traits.

 Generally, guinea pigs are friendly animals that have a great attitude towards people.
-They are gentle and, in most cases, curious and playful.

-You have to bear in mind that guinea pigs have strong personalities.
-And you will be able to vividly see the difference if you decide to adopt more than one furry ball.
+They are gentle and in most cases curious and playful.
+Keep in mind that guinea pigs have strong personalities and you will be able to vividly see the difference if you decide to adopt more than one guinea pig.